Annette Jocelyn Otway-Ruthven

-Family
+Family and early life

 Otway-Ruthven was the daughter of Captain Robert Mervyn Bermingham Otway-Ruthven (1867–1919), Royal Artillery, of Castle Otway, County Tipperary, and Margaret Casement (d.
 1953), of Cronroe, County Wicklow.
 She had three sisters and a brother; two of her sisters died young.
 Through her mother Otway-Ruthven was related to Roger Casement.
+She went to the Hall School in Belgrave Square, Monkstown.

 Academic career

-Otway-Ruthven studied history in Trinity College Dublin, was elected a Scholar of the College in 1928, and graduated BA in 1931.
+Otway-Ruthven studied history in Trinity College Dublin, was elected a Scholar of the college in 1928, and graduated BA in 1931.
 She continued her studies at Girton College, University of Cambridge, writing The King's Secretary and the Signet Office in the XV Century for which she was awarded a PhD.

 She returned to Trinity College in 1938 as lecturer in medieval and modern history and in economic history; she succeeded Constantia Maxwell as Lecky professor in 1951.
-From 1965 she headed a new department of medieval history which, under her direction, became one of the finest departments in the College.
+From 1965 she headed a new department of medieval history which, under her direction, became one of the finest departments in the college.
 In 1968 TCD made her one of its first female Fellows.
 The position of female academics in Trinity College when Otway-Ruthven was appointed in 1938, had barely improved since the first appointment of a woman, Constantia Maxwell, in 1909.
 Otway-Ruthven resented this discrimination: "We were paid less than men doing the equivalent work, and I have been told that this was right since … we were less useful to the College."

 A former student, James Lydon (1928–2013), who later became a colleague of Otway-Ruthven at Trinity, claimed of her that 'her contribution to Irish history ... will never be surpassed'.
 Lydon also noted her kindness to students who were in difficulties.
 One of her most distinguished students was F. S. L. Lyons, who later became Provost of Trinity College Dublin.